Follow NEC in social media to stay current:

 A: The audition (or, for composers, portfolio review) is a very important component of our admission decision.
 We also carefully review school transcripts, recommendations, and other application materials.
 We expect to see that undergraduate applicants can succeed both musically and academically at the college level.
 We expect graduate applicants who have proven that they are ready to benefit from continued intensive study.

 Q: Can I apply to more than one major?

 A: Yes, but a separate application, fee, and supporting materials must be submitted for each major.
 For live auditions, you must audition on the appropriate audition days for each major.
-If you are admitted to more than one major, you must select only one in which to enroll.
+Students are ultimately only able to initially enroll in one major.

 Q: Are any standardized tests required?